highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-declarations.md

 ### Steps

-* Set proper types for your extensions
+* User proper typing in your extensions
-* Declare additional interfaces with your extensions to the Highcharts namespace
+* Declare additional interfaces of your extensions in the Highcharts namespace
 * Make use of existing
   [Highcharts types](https://api.highcharts.com/class-reference/Highcharts) and
   [interfaces](https://api.highcharts.com/class-reference/Highcharts.Dictionary_T_)
-* For a deep dive into TypeScript declaration take a look at the official [TypeScript guide](http://www.typescriptlang.org/docs/handbook/declaration-files/deep-dive.html).
+* For a deep dive into TypeScript declarations take a look at the official [TypeScript guide](http://www.typescriptlang.org/docs/handbook/declaration-files/deep-dive.html).

 ### Example